-The Board is pleased to provide SMIS Corporation Berhad's Statement on Risk Management and Internal Control which outlines the nature and scope of its risk management and internal controls of the Group during the financial year ended 31 December 2013.
-This Statement on Risk Management and Internal Control is made in accordance with Paragraph 15.26 (b) of Bursa Malaysia Securities Berhad Main Market Listing Requirements and as guided by the Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.
+The Board of Directors of SMIS Corporation Berhad is pleased to present the following Statement on Risk Management and Internal Control which outlines the nature and scope of its risk management and internal controls of the Group during the financial year ended 31 December 2014.
+This Statement on Risk Management and Internal Control was made in accordance with Paragraph 15.26 (b) of the Bursa Malaysia Listing Requirements and in accordance with the "Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers" as adopted by Bursa Malaysia Securities Berhad.